tomRN/cake-app/README.md

         + Delete posts up to delete the cake
 + Add react bootstrap
 + Develop components testing as we go
++ Write tests first, then make components pass
++ Do same for hooks (hook testing is less straightforward)
++ Leave unit testing the main component and just rely on e2e to catch any obvious mistakes

 _____